 You may not have reached a crisis moment – yet.
 However, if you engage in the behaviors and experience the thoughts we describe in the bullets above, we encourage you to take a long look at them.
 Then be completely honest with yourself and decide whether it’s time to seek treatment for a substance use disorder.

-What Are The Best Evidence-Based Treatment Methods for Substance Use Disorder?
+What Are The Best Evidence-Based Treatment Methods for Substance Use Disorder In Ohio?

 How Is Alcohol Abuse Different From Drug Addiction?